China balloon: Many questions about suspected spy in the sky

 “It’s entirely consistent with everything we know about the winds,” Jaffe said.
 “Transit time from China to the United States would be about a week.”
 “The higher it goes, the faster it goes,” Jaffe said.
 He said weather and research balloons typically have a range of steering capability depending on their sophistication, from no steering at all to limited steering ability.

-The U.S. is largely mum on this issue, but insists the balloon is maneuverable, suggesting that China in some way deliberately moved the balloon toward or into U.S. airspace.
+The U.S. is largely mum on this issue, but insists the balloon was maneuverable, suggesting that China in some way deliberately moved the balloon toward or into U.S. airspace.

 SPY BALLOONS HAVE A HISTORY